 Most people have a good sense of what is fair and what is not fair in any concrete situation they are involved in.
+It's not fair to discriminate against qualified people because of their race or gender or sexual orientation when deciding who is hired for a job or admitted to a school; it's not fair to discriminate against a race or gender or sexual orientation in deciding who is allowed to patronize a store or hotel or restaurant or how well a person should be treated in a hospital.
 People who support the egalitarian values of no-rich-and-no-poor equality and mutual aid, when commenting on the same specific situation in which somebody is treated in a certain way, are likely to agree about whether that person was treated fairly or not.

 The formal dictionary definition of fair, in the sense we're interested in here, however, includes several slightly different meanings, some of which are consistent with how most egalitarians use the word, but others of which are not necessarily so depending on the context.

 One dictionary's definition for the meaning of fair, for example, is: